konturio/geocint-runner/DOCUMENTATION.md

 * Create a [channel](https://slack.com/help/articles/201402297-Create-a-channel);
 * Generate a Slack App and [configure it](https://github.com/kasunkv/slack-notification/blob/master/generate-slack-token.md);
-* Add it to a channel;
+* Add it to your [channel](https://slack.com/help/articles/202035138-Add-apps-to-your-Slack-workspace);
-* [Get the Bot User OAuth Token](https://github.com/kasunkv/slack-notification/blob/master/generate-slack-token.md#4-copy-oauth-access-token--use-in-azure-pipelines) e.g. 'xoxb-111-222-xxxxx'.
-Bot OAuth Token will be stored in the `SLACK_KEY` variable in the file config.inc.sh.
-The angle brackets around your_key need to be removed.
+* [Get the Bot User OAuth Token](https://github.com/kasunkv/slack-notification/blob/master/generate-slack-token.md#4-copy-oauth-access-token--use-in-azure-pipelines) n e.g. 'xoxb-111-222-xxxxx'.
+Bot OAuth Token will be stored in the SLACK_KEY variable in the file config.inc.sh.
+The angle brackets around your_key are in need to be removed.

 4. Copy [config.inc.sh.sample](config.inc.sh.sample) from geocint-runner to ~/:
 ```shell